usnistgov/feasst/html/_sources/dev/README.rst.txt

 * Optimize TrialRemove for new_only by not computing interactions with neighbors
 * Tunable implementation of configurational bias.
 When param is 0, rebuilds/renormalizes particles to prevent drift in bond lengths/angles.
 * (repeat) regrow but within near existing, for 'free dof, e.g. azimuthal in  angle, sphere in bond, etc'
-* Rename Movie->XYZ
-* Rename Stepper?
+* Rename Movie->PrintXYZ
 * Patch custom model params not present in mc.configuration().model_params (affects FileXYZPatch).
 * early rejection scheme: https://doi.org/10.1080/00268976.2014.897392
-* get rid of 'time' and 'default' values for Random seed argument.
 * Windows with non-integer macrostates?
 * For unknown reasons, VisitModelOuterCutoff had energy issues with RPM
 * Add TrialParticlePivot to TrialGrow (randomly orients particle about site).
 Or, more generally, say num_steps=-1 combines stages into one.
-* better support compressed trajectory formats: xtc, dcd, etc
+* Support compressed trajectory formats: xtc, dcd, etc
-* Wrap triclinic particles for Movie.
-See: https://github.com/lammps/lammps/blob/develop/src/domain.cpp#L1232-L1322
 * Implement Jeff's parallel method via CollectionMatrixSplice that allows exchange of window ranges with overlapping simulations
-* Similarly, implement a non-OMP fh parallelization.
-Maybe that should be the first example before OMP communication?
-Only problem, keep windows running until last one converges?
-* Update Translate tunable maximum when volume changes..?
+* Update Translate tunable maximum when volume changes
-* tutorials which segfault on restart dont report errors in automated tests
 * Move Trial checks so that they can be applied to GhostTrialGrow
-* Make Criteria[Updater,Writer] part of FlatHistogram keywords?
 * Restart Prefetch.
 Does Run::num_trials work properly?
-* optimize Ewald::update_wave_vector for NPT (less clear,push_back).
+* optimize Ewald::update_wave_vector for NPT
 * Reduce size of Checkpoint files for cell/neighbor lists (re-compute instead of checkpointing them).
 Also large tables.
 * Represent relative rigid bodies as screw motion: https://en.wikipedia.org/wiki/Screw_theory
-* Allow mixing rules input in fstprt files (either as manual input i-j or selection of mixing rules from list, or both).
-* Depreciate and update AngleSquareWell::min/max to min_degrees/max_degrees
 * Ewald mod k2max like LAMMPS
-* Add 1/2 factor in AngleHarmonic
 * Add precompute for BondFourBody, ThreeBody, etc, to speed up?
 But different dihedrals have different coefficients.
-* Add option to not serialize neighbor lists to reduce checkpoint size.
 * Allow one script to contain multiple MonteCarlo, CollectionMatrixSplice, Prefetch in any order? (checkpointing is difficult)
 * When trials start, check to see if there is a trial that uses weight_per_number_fraction but there are fixed particles (or, see if there are weight_per_number for all types unless excluded?)
 * Add a FAQ for sim questions, such as, an overview of various table potential options, etc.
 * Optimize BondVisitor that uses deserialize_map and strings in inner loop
 * Add more documentation/examples of analyzing stdev of the mean with block analysis.
 Output individual block averages for custom analysis?
 Correlation time?
 Move Accumulator example to text interface.
 Expose Accumulator options (stepper takes Accumulator arguments).
-* In v0.26, Remove ConvertToRefPotential, ProfileTrials, RemoveModify, RemoveAnalyze, RemoveTrial, Run::until_criteria_complete, Criteria/Stepper::iteration
-* Have the tests override hours checkpoint , etc so that users don't have bad values
+* Have the tests override hours checkpoint, etc so that users don't have bad values
-* Maybe make some kind of class that factories out the creation of analyze and modify (e.g., all using the same trials_per_iteration, file name prefixes, etc)
+* Reduce input text file with class that factories the creation of analyze and modify (e.g., all using the same trials_per_iteration, file name prefixes, etc)
-* Remove CollectionMatrixSplice from tutorials?
 * fstprt files use label strings instead of numbers (document this, 0-O, 1-H for spce, etc)
 * pip install feasst
 * In class documentation, link to tutorials that use the class
-* automatically determine, every time trial is added, determine which molecules are excluded from weight_per_num_fraction
+* Every time trial is added, determine which molecules are excluded from weight_per_num_fraction
-* set cross interactions in fstprt files?? num_cross 2

-0 1 sigma 0.7
-1 2 sigma 0.5
-* remove min_size/min_window_size from window_exponential/tutorials
 * make a gui/software/script that walks through the building of a FEASST input file.
+* For 0.26, Remove Random::[time, default] arguments
+* For 0.26, Remove ConvertToRefPotential, ProfileTrials, RemoveModify, RemoveAnalyze, RemoveTrial, Run::until_criteria_complete, Criteria/Stepper::iteration
+* For 0.26, Depreciate and update AngleSquareWell::min/max to min_degrees/max_degrees